 And if I might, Rose, President Trump has paid for half of this because he's 400,000 a year salary.

-He's working for now.
+He's working for a while.

 I love that point because everyone's wringing their hands over how much this is costing us.